dcoai/nftables/README.md

 ### NFTables_Port

-NFTables.Port is an elixir wrapper, and a program written in Zig which accepts json structures and sends them to NFTables using the libnftables (C library).
+The NFTables library depends on [NFTables.Port](https://hex.pm/packages/nftables_port) which is an elixir wrapper, and a program written in Zig which accepts json structures and sends them to Linux nftables using the libnftables (C library).
 The Elixir module manages the Zig program as a Port.

 ```elixir
 {:ok, pid} = NFTables.Port.start_link()